MAS-Attention: Memory-Aware Stream Processing for Attention Acceleration on Resource-Constrained Edge Devices: Conclusion Future Work

 \subsection{Power and Energy Analysis}

 Table \ref{tab:energy_savings} presents a comprehensive analysis of energy consumption and savings achieved by MAS-Attention compared to other methods across various networks.
-The data reveals that MAS-Attention consistently demonstrates significant energy efficiency improvements, with savings ranging from $1.98\%$ to $75.00\%$ compared to Layer-Wise, $36.83\%$ to $66.08\%$ compared to Soft-Pipe, $0.02\%$ to $54.03\%$ compared to FLAT, and $36.83\%$ to $65.05$ compared to TileFlow.
-The geometric mean of these savings—$52.97\%$, $63.07\%$, $18.55\%$, and $53.16\%$ respectively—highlights MAS-Attention's overall effectiveness in reducing energy consumption.
-This substantial reduction underscores MAS-Attention's potential for optimizing energy efficiency in resource limited environments.
+The data reveals that MAS-Attention consistently demonstrates significant energy consumption reductions over Layer-Wise, Soft-Pipe, FLAT, and TileFlow, with savings ranging from $39.16\%$ to $66.67\%$, $39.61\%$ to $75.00\%$, $0.02\%$ to $54.03\%$, and $36.83\%$ to $65.05\%$, respectively.
+The geometric mean of these savings—$52.97\%$, $63.07\%$, $18.55\%$, and $53.16\%$—highlights MAS-Attention's overall effectiveness in reducing energy consumption. {When compared to FuseMax, MAS-Attention achieves lower energy consumption for ViT-B/14, ViT-L/14, ViT-H/14, ViT-L/16, and ViT-H/16 but exhibits higher energy usage in other cases.
+The reason is that our objective in the search framework was to minimize latency rather than energy, although MAS-Attention can be revised to optimize other objectives.
+Nevertheless, MAS-Attention remains competitive in these results by maintaining a strong balance between energy efficiency and overall computational cycles.}

 In addition, we provide an energy consumption breakdown for each network on all algorithms as shown in \autoref{fig:energyConsumptionBreakdown_v2}, focusing on Off-Chip (DRAM) and On-Chip (L1, L0) memories, and PEs in MAC and Vector units.